Note Guidelines¶

 Content Guidelines

-Abstract notes are brief statements that includes high-level descriptive information for an entire collection.
+An abstract note is a brief statement of high-level descriptive information for an entire collection.
 It should include the most important information from the Biographical/Historical note and Scope and Contents note.
 A typical abstract will be between a few sentences to a paragraph long.

 Biographical/Historical¶

-Collection-level: Levels 1 and 2 required, Level 3 optional
+DACS: 2.7 Collection-level: Levels 1 and 2 required, Level 3 optional Component-level: Unused

 Content Guidelines